neacsudavid22/News-App/README.md

 The Web Application is deployed and hosted by Render and can be accessed via https://newswebapp-qvgp.onrender.com

-The Media content is hosted on Cloaddinary
+The Media content is hosted on Cloudinary

 The database is hosted by Atlas